 Manfred Wakolbinger 1952

-Manfred Wakolbinger turned to art after training in metalworking and toolmaking.
-Initially jewelry design with wife Anna Heindl.
+After training in metalworking and toolmaking, Manfred Wakolbinger turned to art.
+Initially jewellery design with his wife Anna Heindl.
 Attends seminars with Bazon Brock at the University of Applied Arts.
-There follows a six-month stay in London.
-From 1980 sculpture and photography.
+Spends six months in London.
+From 1980 Sculpture and photography.
 Numerous solo and group exhibitions in Europe and the USA.
-Among others Documenta 8 and Venice Biennale.
+Exhibitions include Documenta 8 and the Venice Biennale.

 Fotocredit: portrait of the artist © Kaja Clara Joo, sculptures © by the artist